Dear Students!

 Courses without mandatory attendance, which are concluded with a single exam.

-Examination-inherent: Exercises (UE), Lecture with Exercises (VU), Seminar (SE), Laboratory Exercise (LU), Excursion (EX), …
+Courses with continuous assessment: Exercises (UE), Lecture with Exercises (VU), Seminar (SE), Laboratory Exercise (LU), Excursion (EX), …

-Changes during the semester are only possible for compelling reasons, which must be determined by the Rectorate.
+Changes during the semester are only possible for compelling reasons, which must be determined by the rectorate.
 The changes must also be communicated to students in an appropriate manner.
 In the event of such changes, students have the option to withdraw from the affected course without it counting as an attempt.

 Exams

-- Right to Exam Review: Examiners are obliged to grant you access to your assessed exams (up to 6 months after the assessment).
+- Right to Exam Review: Examiners are obliged to grant you access to your graded exams (up to 6 months after assessment).
 You may also make copies of the corrected documents, with the exception of multiple-choice questions and their corresponding answers.
 This review does not have to take place on a fixed date.
 If a date is set, but you do not have time, further opportunities must be offered to you to review it.

 - Exam Review by Student Representatives

-- Recognition of Exams: You can use achievements already obtained elsewhere (e.g., transcripts from other universities) for the completion of your current study program.
-Further information can be found on the page Recognition of Exams | TU Wien
+- Recognition of Exams: You can use achievements already obtained elsewhere (e.g., courses from other universities) for the completion of your current study program.
+Further information can be found at Recognition of Exams | TU Wien

 - Exam Dates for Lectures: For lectures, at least three exam dates must be offered each semester, specifically at the beginning, in the middle, and at the end of the semester.
 The dates must be announced before the start of the semester.

-- Deregistration from Exams: You are entitled to deregister in writing or electronically via TISS at least two working days before the exam.
+- Deregistration from Exams: You are free to deregister in writing or electronically via TISS at least two working days before the exam.
 If deregistration in TISS is no longer possible, you can still deregister by email.

 - Exams before an Examination Board: